 Margaritas, Schmargaritas: Why You Should Drink Caipirinhas Instead

-It’s nearly Cinco de Mayo, the appropriated Mexican holiday that grants people a license to drink margaritas with slightly more enthusiasm than is normal.
-On May 5th, and on many of the warm summer days that follow, ordering a margarita is a reflexive act.
+During the warm days of summer, ordering a margarita is a reflexive act.
 One we engage in without much consideration of any alternatives.
 We draw on outdated cultural signifiers handed down to us by luminaries like Jimmy Buffet to convince ourselves that the margarita represents sunny skies and good times instead of sour-tasting tequila.
 But what if there were another way?

 There is, my friends.
 Say bom dia to the Caipirinha, your new warm-weather drinking companion.
 It’s made from cachaça (a spirit derived from fermented sugar cane juice), sugar, and muddled lime.
 On my recent trip to Brazil, the caipirinha was a constant companion, from the cocktail bars of São Paulo to the beachside barracas of Rio de Janeiro.
 It’s a simple, refreshing cure for whatever ails you, and yes, it’s better than a margarita.